portswigger-all-labs

 Common DOM-Based Vulnerabilities and Sinks

-The table below summarizes typical DOM vulnerabilities and the associated dangerous sinks:
+The table below summarizes typical DOM vulnerabilities and their associated dangerous sinks.

 Common DOM Sinks